r3fang/SnapTools/README.md

 ```

 **Step 5.
 Cell-by-Bin Matrix**.
 Using generated snap file, we next create the cell-by-bin matrix.
 Snap file allows for storing cell-by-bin matrices of different resolutions.
 In the below example, three cell-by-bin matrices are created with bin size of 1,000, 5,000 and 10,000.
+The cell-by-bin matrices will be added to `demo.snap` without creating another file.
+Same with `snap-add-pmat` and `snap-add-gmat`.

 ```bash
 $ snaptools snap-add-bmat  \